Em-Deesha/Mentor-and-Researchers-Connection-System/README.md

 ```

 This starts both backend and frontend in a single command.

+### New Feature Highlights (Oct 2025)

+- Audience filter in Matchmaker to search Professors only, Students only, or Both
+- Public profile route `/profile/:id` (click a name or View Profile)
+- Dashboard shows real Recent Activity (searches, profile views, chat starts) and active chat count
+- Matchmaker restores your last results when returning from a profile

+### Matchmaker – How it works now

+1. Select "I want to find": Professors and Students | Professors only | Students only
+2. Enter your query and Search
+3. Click a result to open `/profile/:id`, or Start Conversation
+4. Activity appears on Dashboard

+Firestore collections used for audience-aware search:

+- Professors: `artifacts/${appId}/public/data/professors`
+- Students: `artifacts/${appId}/public/data/students`

+Fields considered: name, title/degree, university, department, researchArea, keywords.

 ### ⚠️ Common Error: "Backend server is not responding"